If you’re like a most firearms enthusiasts, you put a great deal of thought into every purchase. Consider the .204 Ruger

 I’ve cycled through a lengthy list of .22 centerfire rifles: .22 Hornet, .221 Fireball, .222 Rem., .223 Rem, .222 Rem.
 Magnum, .220 Swift, .225 Winchester, .22-250, etc. A few remain in my possession but many have been sold or traded because I enjoy working with them, learning what does or doesn’t work well for me.
 These days, I enjoy assembling a good rifle as much as I enjoy shooting it!

 In 2002, we saw the emergence of the .17 HMR (Hornady Magnum Rimfire).
 Cartridges come and go, depending on the market’s response, and I was curious whether the .17 HMR was a mere flash in the pan.
 Similar ideas have appeared in the past.
 For example, the 5mm Remington, appeared in 1969 but sales withered and the cartridge disappeared.

 A friend purchased a Savage Model 93 chambered for the .17 HMR and I looked at the little pill with interest.
-I stepped afield carrying a Ruger M77/22M, a .22 WRM, and my colleague relied on his 17 HMR.
+I stepped afield carrying a Ruger M77/22M, a .22 WRM, and my colleague relied on his 17 HMR in crosswind conditions.
 A sage rat appeared at approximately 48 paces, and I deferred to my friend, who eliminated the varmint accurately and decisively.
 Observing what was left of the sage rat, I had to admit, the .17 HMR had efficiently done its job.
-Hornady provided this ammunition with a well-designed bullet, and the projectile makes all the difference.
+Hornady provided this ammunition with a well-designed bullet, and the projectile makes a great difference.